pearsontechnology/jekyll-now/about.md

 ### Open Roles

-We are often looking for new talent to join the team at Pearson, if you are interested in working for us then please visit our [careers page](http://pearson-technology.jobs/)
+We are often looking for new talent to join the team at Pearson, if you are interested in working for us then please visit our [careers page](http://pearson-technology.jobs/).

+Please note if you work in recruitment and are not on Pearson's preferred supplier list we are unable to engage in conversations regarding potential candidates or partnerships.
+Our team has no sway on the selection of companies to our authorised list and anyone looking for a new business introduction to Pearson should contact our recruitment teams directly.
+Thanks in advance for your understanding!

 ### Disclaimer